OwaisQuadri/ESYS_A2/README.md

 # ESYS_A2
 Embedded Systems Assignment 2 Code

-obstacle detection using opencv and tensorflow to detect obstacles in any video named input.mp4 in the same directory as this application ("obstacleDetect")
+Python Obstacle detection program using OpenCV and TensorFlow.
+Accepts input in the form of a video file.
+Used for Assignment 2 to measure the differences in performance for each different architecture emulated in QEMU.

 How to Install and Run:
 1. clone project